innocent-owobu/Innocent_DataAnalyst_Assessment/README.md

 **3. Data Cleaning: Phone Numbers**

 After merging the data, one of the critical steps was to clean and standardize the phone number format.
-The country_code column had some inconsistencies, such as missing country code or incorrect formats.
+The country_code column had some inconsistencies, such as missing country codes or incorrect formats.
 This section took the bulk of the time.
 I used regex and other pandas functions to clean the data, ensure that each country has the correct country_code and remove unwanted strings from the phone numbers.
 All the codes can be found in the attached "Assignment-DA.ipynb" file.
 There were two countries with a single lead (Italy and the UK), but since our focus was on the DACH region comprising DE, AT and CH, I discarded the Italy and UK countries.